String Connections and Chern-Simons Theory

 \tocsection{Introduction}

-This article is concerned with a smooth manifold $M$, a principal spin bundle $P$ over $M$, and an additional structure on $P$ called \quot{string structure}.
+This article is concerned with a smooth manifold $M$, a principal spin bundle $P$ over $M$, and an additional structure on $P$ called \emph{string structure}.
 From a purely topological point of view, a string structure on $P$ is a certain cohomology class $\xi\in\h^3(P,\Z)$.

-We prove that a string structure on $P$ can equivalently be understood as a trivialization of a geometrical object over $M$, namely of a bundle 2-gerbe $\mathbb{CS}_P$.
-This bundle 2-gerbe is canonically associated to $P$ and plays in important role in classical Chern-Simons theory.
-Our aim is to use this new formulation as a suitable setup to study string connections.
+We show that a string structure on $P$ can equivalently be understood as a trivialization of a geometrical object over $M$, a bundle 2-gerbe $\mathbb{CS}_P$.
+This bundle 2-gerbe comes associated with $P$ and plays an important role in classical Chern-Simons theory.
+Our aim is to use this new formulation of string structures as a suitable setup to study \emph{string connections}.

 A string connection is an additional structure for a connection $A$ on $P$ and a string structure on $P$.
-The combination of a string structure and a string connection is also called a \quot{geometric string structure} on the pair $(P,A)$.
-We give a new and simple definition of a string connection in terms of connections on bundle 2-gerbes, and show that it is equivalent to the original notion introduced by Stolz and Teichner \cite{stolz1}.
-We provide the following list of new results on string connections: \begin{itemize} \item Geometric string structures form a 2-category, whose set of isomorphism classes of objects is parameterized by the degree three differential cohomology of $M$. \item Canonically associated to every string connection is a 3-form on $M$, whose pullback to $P$ differs from the Chern-Simons 3-form by a closed 3-form with integral periods.
+The combination of a string structure and a string connection is called a \emph{geometric string structure} on $(P,A)$.
+We give a new definition of a string connection in terms of connections on bundle 2-gerbes, and discuss in which sense it is equivalent to the original concept introduced by Stolz and Teichner \cite{stolz1}.
+Then, we provide the following list of new results on string connections: \begin{itemize} \item Geometric string structures form a 2-category.
+The set of isomorphism classes of geometric string structures is parameterized by degree three differential cohomology of $M$. \item Every string connection defines a 3-form on $M$, whose pullback to $P$ differs from the Chern-Simons 3-form associated to $A$ by a closed 3-form with integral periods.

 \item For every string structure on $P$ and every connection $A$ there exists a string connection.
 The set of possible string connections is an affine space. \end{itemize}